+T. T 1 ι. -

 Name of bank/deposit taker or accepting financial services business

 Name of Introducer

 Account name (in full)

 Details of associated account/s (which are part of the same structure)

 Address:

 Introducer's contact details Telephone: Fax:

 Email:

-The Introducer certifies that it is a Guernsey licensed financial services business and in respect of this account it has obtained and holds the verification required to satisfy the Handbook for Financial Services Businesses on Countering Financial Crime and Terrorist Financing ("Handbook") issued by the Guernsey Financial Services Commission, as updated from time to time.
-The information disclosed for this account by the Introducer accurately reflects the information held and is being given for account opening and maintenance purposes only.
-The Introducer undertakes to supply certified copies or originals of the verification documentation upon request without delay.
+The Introducer certifies that it is a Guern it has obtained and holds the verification Countering Financial Crime and Terrori Commission, as updated from time to accurately reflects the information held only.
+The Introducer undertakes to supprequest without delay. required to satisfy the Handbook for st Financing ("Handbook") issued be time.
+The information disclosed If and is being given for account of or Financial Services Businesses on by the Guernsey Financial Services for this account by the Introducer pening and maintenance purposes

 Signature:

 Full Name:

 Official Position:

 Date:

-Please identify the number of supplementary pages being submitted: FIC2 🗌 FIC3 🗌 FIC4 🗌
+Please identify the number of suppleme ntary pages being submitted: FIC 2 □ FIC3 □ FIC4 □

-APPENDIX B (CONTINUED)